DLesage25/gitneat/README.md

 Once authenticated, gitneat will run you through a repo setup wizard.
 If the folder already contains a `.git` directory, the tool will exit.

+## Missing

+-   Project templates (being able to create a directory structure from react-react-app or the likes)
+-   Better documentation
+-   Proper testing

 ## Maintainers

 Daniel LeSage [https://github.com/dlesage25]